 For the most up to date information, check out our new caregiver leave law map.

 With teams more distributed than ever before, understanding the time off and pay available to caregivers is an important and complex part of compliance.
 When you manage caregiver leaves in Cocoon, all the state and federal programs are codified.
-Our technology automatically determines employee eligibility, saving People teams and employees time and compliance worries.
+Our technology automatically determines employee eligibility, saving People teams and employees time and compliance worries. 💡 See exactly how it works with our caregiver leave interactive demo here.

 Read on to learn more about the current state caregiver leave laws and programs including time and pay available to employees and which relationships are covered.